drupalprojects/drush-vagrant/README.md

   mkdir .drush
   drush dl drush-vagrant --destination=./.drush

-When a Drush Vagrant workspace is first initialized, user settings are automatically saved to ~/.drushrc.php, and a folder for workspace created (by default) at ~/vagrant.
+When a Drush Vagrant project is first initialized, user settings are automatically saved to ~/.drushrc.php.
+By default, it will use the Vagrant 'projects' folder usually located at ~/vagrant/projects.
 User settings can be modified by running 'drush vagrant-user' (or 'drush vuser') at any time.

 Now that Vagrant is available in Debian (Testing), .deb packaging is planned, to further simplify installation.